 This study evaluated long-term evolution of LV function, which was initially preserved, in patients with multivessel CAD who underwent one of three therapeutic strategies: PCI, CABG, or MT.
 It appears that regardless of the treatment option, LVEF remained preserved at the end of follow-up, albeit with an overall significant modest decline.
 The current study demonstrated that initial MT was equivalent to revascularization procedures in respect to long-term evolution of LVEF, and that aggressive MT and lifestyle modifications with comprehensive risk factor control are valuable and its benefits should not be underestimated in the treatment of patients with stable multivessel CAD.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound

 Keywords: Coronary Artery Disease, Myocardial Infarction, Follow-Up Studies, Cardiology, Stroke Volume, Ventricular Function, Risk Factors, Coronary Artery Bypass, Angioplasty, Echocardiography, Percutaneous Coronary Intervention

 < Back to Listings